 - COVID-19 effects on the freelance market worldwide

 Coronavirus study in the DACH region

 freelancermap has been conducting several surveys in the DACH region from March, 18 to May, 6, and here are some insights as to how freelancers are feeling about the Coronavirus.

-Effects due to the Coronavirus crisis
+1. Negative effects due to the Coronavirus crisis

 Back in the middle of March, when we ran the first poll between March 18 and March 20, 72% of all freelancers surveyed said to be experiencing negative effects of the Coronavirus mainly because projects had been canceled or postponed until further notice.

 Only 14% said that the crisis had not affected them at that moment and the other 14% didn’t really know – It was too soon to answer the question.

 The majority (62%) reported having lost work already due to clients canceling their projects.
 This lead to 56.4% of freelancers fearing a loss of livelihood because of the coronavirus pandemic.

 At the beginning of April (March, 30 – April 5), we ran a second survey.
 Here, 63% of all surveyed freelancers reported experiencing a very bad or bad situation in terms of projects and workload.

 37% defined the situation as being ‘really bad’ while 26% defined it as ‘bad’.